History of the Office of the Inspector General of the United States Army: Later history (1940–)

 The qualifications for inspectors general were first formally codified in 1957.
-In May 1956, the secretary of the army directed the Department of the Army to assume responsibility for technical proficiency inspections of the army's nuclear surety program worldwide, which ensure the safety of the army's nuclear weapons.
-General Order No. 40, dated August 24, 1956, placed these inspections under the jurisdiction of the inspector general.
-The March 1960 revised Army Regulation 20-1, created a policy for inspector general technical proficiency inspections.
+In May 1956, the Secretary of the Army directed the Department of the Army to assume responsibility for technical proficiency inspections of the Army's nuclear surety program worldwide, which ensure the safety of the Army's nuclear weapons.
+General Order No. 40, dated August 24, 1956, placed these inspections under the jurisdiction of the Inspector General.
+The March 1960 revision of Army Regulation 20-1 created a policy for inspector general technical proficiency inspections.
 The work of the inspector general was shared with allies, when the OTIG gave a course of instruction to groups composed entirely of foreign officers.
 In 1961, instruction was delivered to Republic of Korea Army officers in Seoul, Korea, and to Nationalist Chinese Army officers in Taipei, Formosa.
 The 1978 IG Act created 12 statutory cabinet-level inspectors general across a range of government departments outside the Department of Defense, which led to the creation of the Office of Inspector General, U.S. Department of Defense.

-In 1986 the Goldwater-Nichols Reorganization Act reversed a portion of the 1950 Army Reorganization Act, making the inspector general responsible to the secretary of the army and responsive to the chief of staff.
+In 1986 the Goldwater-Nichols Reorganization Act reversed a portion of the 1950 Army Reorganization Act, making the Inspector General responsible to the Secretary of the Army and responsive to the Chief of Staff.
 The inspector general system also became automated.
 The first effort was called the Inspector General Management Information Resource System (IGMIRS).
 IGMIRS was later replaced by the Inspector General Worldwide Network (IGNET).
-The inspector general has since "inspected or reviewed soldier readiness programs, risk management programs, anti-terrorism and force protection, extremist group activities, homosexual conduct policy implementation, and the No Gun Ri massacre during the Korean War".
-In 1993, the inspectorate had about 2,000 inspectors, consisting of officers, NCOs and department of the army civilians.
+The inspector general system has since "inspected or reviewed soldier readiness programs, risk management programs, anti-terrorism and force protection, extremist group activities, homosexual conduct policy implementation, and the No Gun Ri massacre during the Korean War".
+In 1993, the inspectorate had about 2,000 inspectors, consisting of officers, NCOs and Department of the Army civilians.
 Since the creation of the IGNET, the inspectorate has remained relatively unchanged, with a revision to Army Regulation 20-1 in 2010 adjusting the OTIG's scope.
-Donna W. Martin has been the inspector general since she was appointed on September 2, 2021.
+LTG Gregory J. Brady was sworn in as the Inspector General on March 17, 2025.